Joglo

 Joglo is a type of traditional vernacular house of the Javanese people (Javanese omah).
 The word joglo refers to the shape of the roof.
-In the highly hierarchical Javanese culture, the type of the roof of a house reflects the social and economic status of the owners of the house; joglo houses are traditionally associated with Javanese aristocrats.
+In the highly hierarchical Javanese culture, the type of roof of a house reflects the social and economic status of the owners of the house; joglo houses are traditionally associated with Javanese aristocrats.

 Joglo rooves can be implemented on a dwelling (omah) or a pavilion (pendopo).

 Structure and architecture

 The joglo roof is the most complex of all Javanese roof types.
-Different with the other type of Javanese roof such as the limasan and kampung roof, joglo roof does not use king posts.
-Joglo roof consists of columns that become higher as it go to the center.
+Different from the other type of Javanese roof such as the limasan and kampung roof, the joglo roof does not use king posts.
+Joglo roof consists of columns that become higher as it goes to the center.
 The four innermost main house columns are often the tallest, while the outer columns are the lowest.
-These four innermost house columns support a roof that is the steepest of all type of Javanese roof; almost forming a pyramid, except that it comes to two points rather than a single one.
-These four innermost main house columns is surmounted by a unique structural element known as tumpang sari.
-A tumpang sari is basically layered beams structure; the outermost band of beams support the rafters of both the upper and lower roofs, while the heavily-ornate inner band of beams create a vaulted ceiling in the form of an inverted stepped pyramid.
+These four innermost house columns support a roof that is the steepest of all types of Javanese roof; almost forming a pyramid, except that it comes to two points rather than a single one.
+These four innermost main house columns are surmounted by a unique structural element known as tumpang sari.
+A tumpang sari is a layered beam structure; the outermost band of beams supports the rafters of both the upper and lower roofs, while the heavily ornate inner band of beams creates a vaulted ceiling in the form of an inverted stepped pyramid.

 The basic joglo-type houses can be increased in size by adding extra columns and extending the roof area outwards.
-Some very large joglo roof, such as the roof of the Grand Pendopo of the Mangkunegaran Palace, has a shape reminiscent of a mountain.
+Some very large joglo roofs, such as the roof of the Grand Pendopo of the Mangkunegaran Palace, have a shape reminiscent of a mountain.

-Traditionally, joglo roof is used for the house proper (omah) or the pavilion (pendopo) of noble families.
-In a large house compound of a Javanese noble family, joglo roof covers the very center part of the house.
+Traditionally, the joglo roof is used for the house proper (omah) or the pavilion (pendopo) of noble families.
+In a large house compound of a Javanese noble family, the joglo roof covers the very center part of the house.
 The space in the middle of the house, known as the dalem, is considered the most sacred.
 This sacred space – especially the area beneath the tumpang sari – is often left empty.
-In modern time, the area has no specific usage, but traditionally an incense was burnt once a week in this area to honor the rice goddess Dewi Sri, or in Central Java, to honor Nyai Roro Kidul.
+In modern times, the area has no specific usage, but traditionally an incense was burnt once a week in this area to honor the rice goddess Dewi Sri, or in Central Java, to honor Nyai Roro Kidul.
 This sacred area is also the area where the bride and bridegroom are seated during their marriage ceremony.

 The joglo roof is an iconic Javanese roof form.
 Joglo roof has influenced the development of Dutch colonial architecture in Indonesia.
-Modern buildings in Indonesia, such as big hall or airport terminal buildings, sometimes use the joglo roof.
+Modern buildings in Indonesia, such as big halls or airport terminal buildings, sometimes use the joglo roof.

 Social status

 In a structured Javanese society and tradition, the joglo house is traditionally associated with the residence of Javanese aristocrats.
-The joglo-type houses is reserved for Javanese palace, official residence, government estate, and the house of nobles (ningrat).
+The joglo-type houses is reserved for the Javanese palace, official residence, government estate, and the house of nobles (ningrat).